-Always use wheel chocks or proper jack stands to support the vehicle

-- or vehicle components before performing any service work.
+- Always use wheel chocks or proper jack stands to support the vehicle or vehicle components before performing any service work.
 DO NOT work on anything that is supported only by lifting jacks or a hoist.
-Before resting a vehicle on jack stands, be sure the stands are rated for the load you will be placing on them. - Before removing or disconnecting any lines, fittings, or related items, relieve all pressure in the air, oil, fuel, and cooling systems.
-Remain alert for possible pressure when disconnecting any device from a system that contains pressure.
-High-pressure oil or fuel can cause death or personal injury. - Always wear protective clothing when working on any refrigerant lines and make sure that the workplace is well ventilated.
+Before resting a vehicle on jack stands, be sure the stands are rated for the load you will be placing on them. - Before loosening or disconnecting lines, fittings, or related items, always release line pressure in the system.
+Make sure to use the approved system point and method for the specific system (fuel, oil).
+Escaping high-pressure fluids can

+- cause severe injury.
+PACCAR does not provide the approved system points and methods in operator's manuals.
+The service literature provides this information.
+You can obtain service literature through a certified service center. - Always wear protective clothing when working on any refrigerant lines and make sure that the workplace is well ventilated.
 Inhalation of fumes can cause death or personal injury.
 To protect the environment, liquid refrigerant systems must be properly emptied and filled using equipment that prevents the release of refrigerant gas.
-Federal law requires capturing and recycling refrigerant. - When moving or lifting any heavy equipment or parts, make sure to

-- use proper techniques and assistance.
+Federal law requires capturing and recycling refrigerant. - When moving or lifting any heavy equipment or parts, make sure to use proper techniques and assistance.
 Ensure all lifting devices such as chains, hooks, or slings are in good condition and are rated for the correct load capacity.
 Make sure all lifting devices are positioned correctly. - Corrosion inhibitors and lubricating oils may contain alkali.
 DO NOT get the substance in eyes and avoid prolonged or repeated contact with skin.
 DO NOT swallow.
 If ingested, seek immediate medical attention.
 DO NOT induce vomiting.
 In case of contact, immediately wash skin with soap and water.
 In case of harmful contact, immediately contact a physician.
-Always keep any chemicals OUT OF REACH OF CHILDREN. - When working on the vehicle, be alert for hot parts on systems that have just been turned off, exhaust gas flow, and hot fluids in lines, tubes, and compartments.
+Always keep any chemicals OUT OF REACH OF CHIL DREN

+- When working on the vehicle, be alert for hot parts on systems that have just been turned off, exhaust gas flow, and hot fluids in lines, tubes, and compartments.
 Contact with any hot surface may cause burns. - Always use tools that are in good condition.
-Make sure you have the proper understanding of how to use

-- the tools before performing any service work.
+Make sure you have the proper understanding of how to use the tools before performing any service work.
 Use only genuine replacement parts from PACCAR. - Always use the same fastener part number (or equivalent) when replacing items.
-DO NOT use a fastener of lesser quality if replacements are necessary. (e.g., DO NOT replace a Metric 10.9 grade with 8.8 grade fastener). - Always torque fasteners and fuel connections to the required specifications.
+DO NOT use a fastener of lesser quality if replacements are necessary. (e.g., DO NOT replace a Metric 10.9 grade with 8.8 grade fastener).

+- Always torque fasteners and fuel connections to the required specifications.
 Overtightening or under-tightening can allow leakage. - Close the manual fuel valves prior to performing maintenance and repairs, and when storing the vehicle inside. - DO NOT perform any repair when impaired, tired, fatigued, or after consuming alcohol or drugs that can impair your functioning. - Some state and federal agencies in the United States of America have determined that used engine oil can be carcinogenic and can cause reproductive toxicity.
-Avoid inhalation of vapors, ingestion, and prolonged contact with used engine oil.

-Coolant is toxic.
+Avoid inhalation of vapors, ingestion, and prolonged contact with used engine oil. - Coolant is toxic.
 If not reused, dispose of coolant in accordance with local environmental regulations.